bmw-software-engineering/trlc/documentation/TUTORIAL-OPTIONAL-BASE.md

 }
 ```

-This is not only error prone (although the [lint
+This is not only error prone, but it is also quite hard to
-feature](TUTORIAL-CI.md) of TRLC plans to address this), but it is
+understand.
+(Although the [--verify feature](TUTORIAL-CI.md) of TRLC
-also quite hard to understand.
+can find any issue in such an expression.)

 ## Solution 1: refactor types and freeze components